What is AP?

 Advanced Placement (AP) examinations are taken each May by students at participating American, Canadian, and international educational institutions.
-The tests are the culmination of year-long Advanced Placement courses.
-All AP exams (except AP Studio Art) combine multiple-choice questions with a free- response section in either essay or problem-solving format.
+The tests are the culmination of year-long Advanced Placement (AP) courses.
+All AP exams (except AP Studio Art) combine multiple-choice questions with a free-response section in either essay or problem-solving format.

 StraighterLine Online AP courses are right for you if: